 My friend showed me King Krule.
 Honestly, I thought the music was weird, but it evoked emotion with-in my mind.
 I let myself for the first time, take what was going on in my head and let sound express those thoughts.
 I was able to paint a picture with my mind, and that sounds cocky but it’s not, because everyone can do it.
 I think producers are the best at that kind of stuff, you know, getting lost in sound, and finding their way to beautiful melodies in the end.

 In the end I guess we all have to produce some sort of extended thought.
 It doesn’t have to be deep, but I would say it has to be challenging.

 When are we going to get going?

 I don’t want to go in circles.
 I have to move forward.
 I can’t make two left turns, because even though it will feel like I am doing something I will inevitably just be ending up where I started.
 It is time to get a move on, maybe kick it into second gear.

-This style of writing was weird and I apologize if you found it hard to read (not really), but for the second “I Love Music, but I Love You More” short story I had to release thoughts in a certain order that made sense, but of random content.
-Love you guys.
+This style of writing was weird and I apologize if you found it hard to read, but for this installment of the “I Love Music, but I Love You More” short story series I had to release thoughts in a certain order that made sense, but of random content.